CMU-IDS-Fall-2022/final-project-flight-never-delay/Report.md

 The Home page gives a quick introduction of the project and an overview of the dataset the project is built on.
 The user may view the full dataset from an expander.
 In addition, two buttons lead to the other two pages.

-The Prediction page is allows users to fill in their flight information in a form.
+The Prediction page allows users to fill in their flight information in a form.
 The form has various input fields such as an airline selection box, date picker, and text input fields.
 We have some basic data validation such as checking if the flight number is numeric and whether the arrival and departure airports are different.
 Based on user-provided details, we predict probabilities that the flight will be delayed or cancelled (see Machine Learning Model section).

 The Visualization page presents our data explorations with several interactive data visualizations (see Visualization section and Results section).
-The user may play around with various inputs based on their interests.
+The user may play around with various input parameters based on their data exploration interests.

 ### Visualization